mickeytheq/ZoopDocs/docs/utility/SearchReplace.md

 - Replace action - `Search/replace path` is like a regular search/replace that will update the path strings as specified. `Change path separators` is for specifically updating path separators on paths while leaving the other path content untouched
 - Change separator - Only available when `Change path separators` action is being used.
 The options are self-explanatory

+After you have enter the options you can hit the `Search` button to do a search of matching content or a `Replace` to do a search/replace.
+Typically you will need to do a search first to identify and select the content to be replaced.

+For a search the results will be shown in the results table at the bottom of the dialog.
+Each row represents one location in a card.
+If multiple locations (e.g. fields such as game text and keywords) on a single card matched you will see multiple entries per card.

+To do a replace enter the appropriate replacement text (empty strings are allowed), select the rows in the table to perform the replace on and hit the `Replace` button.
+You will see a results preview where each change is highlighted (red strikeout for removals, green for additions).
+You can then hit `Replace` to confirm the replace operation or `Cancel` to abort.
+Regardless you will see the Zoop progress dialog logging the activity which you can review if you wish and then hit `Close`.